williamhaarhoff/archetype/docs/how_it_works.md

 };
 ```

 In Archetype I did this by orthogonalising the structures, and then composing them through inheritance of orthogonal parts.
-The orthogonal parts come from each of the existing archetypes, while the common parts can come from a common base. `readable` annd `writable` views define the `read()` and `write()` functions respectively.
+The orthogonal parts come from each of the existing archetypes, while the common parts can come from a common base. `readable` and `writable` views define the `read()` and `write()` functions respectively.
 But they will need to share a common vtable, and void object pointer.
 We will see how to define this vtable later.
 Both the object pointer and the vtable pointer get placed in the common base.

 ```cpp
 template<typename VTableType>